NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/README.md

 # Website Legal Templates

 ### What is this?
-This is a comprehensive collection of "legal documents" cloned from [legalmattic](https://github.com/Automattic/legalmattic "Legalmattic by Automattic on GitHub").
-We'd like our legal documents to embody our vision of the spirit of the web--open and accessible.
+This is a comprehensive collection of legal templates for WordPress sites, cloned from [legalmattic](https://github.com/Automattic/legalmattic "Legalmattic by Automattic on GitHub") (the source of several legal documents on WordPress.com) and adapted to my needs.

 ### What can I do with it?
 Since these documents are licensed under a Creative Commons license (see below for more information), please feel free to re-use and edit these terms to fit your own use.
 We do ask for a link back so we can help share the source of this license and spread the word further.